autoSteve/ha-solcast-solar/ADVOPTIONS.md

 A number of minutes to delay beyond midnight before generation history is retrieved.

-This value _must_ be less than the estimated actual fetch delay option.
-(This is not validated.)
+This value must be less than the estimated actual fetch delay option.

 If Home Assistant is restarted in the period between midnight and generation being retrieved then retrieval will be rescheduled.